 Even if I have ten different ways to cook the Kabuli channa, I still get tempted to try a new version.
 I was badly tempted when I saw the combination of Halwa Puri.
 Though the name doesn't include the chhole, it goes without saying that the pooris are served with Chhole.

-This seem to be a famous combination to be served for breakfast.
-I made it for Breakfast and kids liked it a lot.
-Though they didn’t eat with the halwa.
-The poori and this aloo cholay was a good combo.
+This seems to be a famous combination to be served for breakfast.
+I made it for Breakfast and the kids liked it a lot.
+Though they didn't eat with the halwa.
+The poori and this aloo cholay were a good combo.
 Guess a cholay and a poori can never go wrong.

-Even though the ingredients were similar, the method of cooking brings in different taste and I have used fresh Mint leaves from my pot.
+Even though the ingredients were similar, the method of cooking brings in different tastes and I have used fresh mint leaves from my pot.
 I love gardening, though somehow I seem to have lost my mojo there.
-I frequently try to get it back with putting in mint and coriander.
-Even if I can manage in the time, I lack the space to have my pots in proper place.
+I frequently try to get it back by putting in mint and coriander.
+Even if I can manage the time, I lack the space to have my pots in the proper place.
 I will have to get back my herbs potted at least.

 Aloo Cholay Ka Salan

 Fresh Ginger - 1"

 Salt to taste